Do I need Weight Loss Surgery or Bariatric Surgery?

 - gastric balloon, where an adjustable sterile balloon is inserted to help fill up the stomach area so you can consume and digest less food and feel fuller.

-How successful is Weight Loss Surgery?
+How successful is Bariatric Surgery?

 It’s important to factor in your lifestyle in terms of nutritional choices, exercise and mental health after any weight loss surgery.